xAttano/attano_carlock/README.md

-# attanos_carlock
+# attano_carlock

 Advanced ESX vehicle locking, hotwiring, and key sharing system for FiveM.

-`attanos_carlock` is a lightweight and optimized vehicle key system built for ESX servers using ox_lib, ox_target, and ox_inventory.
+`attano_carlock` is a lightweight and optimized vehicle key system built for ESX servers using ox_lib, ox_target, and ox_inventory.
 Players can lock and unlock owned vehicles, hotwire NPC vehicles, lockpick cars, share keys with other players, and manage vehicle interactions through a modern NUI control menu.

 Perfect for serious roleplay, economy, survival, gang, and immersion-focused FiveM servers.